Pilot (Abbott Elementary): Plot

 Janine Teagues (Quinta Brunson) reveals that she has been teaching at Abbott Elementary for a year and, although she is proud to have survived the Philadelphia school system, her main problem is the school's lack of money.
 When Janine's student Jamal pees on the classroom rug, Janine is forced to remove the rug.
 She tries to get her students to sit down to no avail, until Kindergarten teacher Barbara Howard (Sheryl Lee Ralph), a senior teacher at Abbott, gets them to sit down easily.

-In the teachers' lounge, Janine tells them that she needs a rug, and it turns out that both Jacob Hill (Chris Perfetti) and Melissa Schemmenti (Lisa Ann Walter) need one too.
+In the teachers' lounge, Janine tells her fellow teachers Jacob Hill (Chris Perfetti) and Melissa Schemmenti (Lisa Ann Walter) that she needs a rug, and it turns out that both Jacob and Melissa also need rugs.
 The school's principal, Ava Coleman (Janelle James), walks in and asks the teachers what they think about the camera crew she brought into the school, to which Melissa replies that it's "distracting" and makes their job harder.
 The teachers are informed that overwhelmed first grade teacher Tina Schwartz (Kate Peterman) kicked a student in the hallway.
-This incident results in Tina being fired and Ava has Mr. Johnson, the janitor, take over Tina's social studies class.
+This incident results in Tina being fired and Ava has Mr. Johnson, the school's janitor, temporarily teach Tina's class.

 Later that day, Gregory Eddie (Tyler James Williams) arrives to sub for Ms. Schwartz.
 The following day, Janine goes to Barbara for her opinion on the rug request email she composed for Ava.
 Barbara insists that she shouldn't expect anything and to just do her job.
 Ava then makes an announcement via PA system about some improvements to the school.
-However, it is revealed that Ava had used the requested budget for a new school sign instead of hiring the much-needed aides and the requested rugs.
+However, it is revealed that Ava had used the entire provided budget for a new school sign instead of hiring the much-needed aides and the requested rugs.
 Janine is indignant and decides to e-mail the superintendent about what Ava has done.
 However, Barbara and Melissa inform her that the superintendent never receives any of their e-mails and that they are bounced back to the person in charge of where they came from, which is Ava.
-Ava makes another announcement calling all teachers to a "trust workshop" because one of the teachers disrespected her.
-There she singles out Janine, but the other teachers refuse to take part in it.
+Ava makes another announcement telling all the teachers to report to the library during lunch for a "trust workshop" because of disrespect she has received.
+There, Ava openly criticizes Janine and tells the other teachers to do the same, but the other teachers refuse.
 Janine tells everyone that she was the one who disrespected Ava and apologizes to everyone.
 Before she walks out, she explains that she did it because of Ava spending the money on a sign and because she cared about the students.
 The other teachers follow her out.